maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 Closer to the center of town, 17 passive perception or highest w/DC 17 Perception notices a shadow fleeting through an alleyway.
 Investigation reveals nothing but a sack of moldy potatoes.
+If handled, a potato squishes, releasing a wad of small worms.

 In the center of town, the cobble road meets with a river from the forest to the north.
 A large stone bridge and stone clock tower in the town square hints at days of wealth from logging and